EU chief warns of danger of complete cut-off of Russian gas | Headlines

 EU chief warns of danger of complete cut-off of Russian gas

-European Commission chief Ursula von der Leyen said Wednesday that the 27-nation European Union needs to make emergency plans to prepare for a complete cut-off of Russian gas in the wake of the Kremlins war in Ukraine.The EU has already imposed sanctions on Russia, including on some energy supplies, and is gearing away from Kremlin-controlled deliveries.
+European Commission chief Ursula von der Leyen said Wednesday that the 27-nation European Union needs to make emergency plans to prepare for a complete cut-off of Russian gas in the wake of the Kremlins war in Ukraine.It is obvious Russian President Vladimir Putin continues to use energy as a weapon.

 - Country: